-Electronic items including, but not limited to, mobile phones and smart watches and valuable items should not be brought into school.
+It is advised that electronic items including, but not limited to, mobile phones and smart watches and valuable items should not be brought into school.
 Personal electronic devices should only be used outside the school premises.
 If any of these devices are brought into school, BMS accepts no responsibility for loss or theft.
-Mobile phones or similar devices are not allowed in the refectory at lunchtime or when in the corridors and walking around the school site.
+Mobile phones or similar devices are not allowed to be used around the school site by students.
+Guidance is also provided to members of staff and sixth form students about their use of mobile phones.
 Mobile phones should only be used in areas limited to sixth form only or when specific permission has been provided by a member of staff.
+Staff members should continue to use their mobile devices with caution and in appropriate spaces in line with the Staff Code of Conduct.

 Students in Years 7 to 11 may bring a phone to school with parental permission but it must be switched off and kept out of sight when on school grounds unless there are exceptional circumstances and by prior arrangement with a member of staff.
 In these circumstances, a time and place will be agreed for a phone call or text.
 Any urgent message to or from parents/guardians should go via the School Reception or the School Office.
-Students may be allowed mobile phones on trips and fixtures; this will be agreed in advance and communicated by the relevant member of staff.
+Students may be allowed to carry mobile phones on trips and fixtures, but their use, if any, will be agreed in advance and communicated by the relevant member of staff.